artica/website/_posts/blog/2014-12-03-dmx-almada.markdown

 frontimage: /assets/images/2014-12-03-dmx-almada-1.JPG
 ---

-Our friends from the Almada Theater asked us to help them out with a lost DMX HMI controller for their new play.
+Our friends from the Almada Theater asked us to help them out with a lost DMX HMI controller on their new play.

-They had lost the DMX HMI Controller but still had the HMI Actuator with them, so we decided to develop a new controller from scratch using one of the Arduino’s we had lying around.
+They had lost the DMX HMI Controller but still had the HMI Actuator with them, so we decided to develop a new controller from scratch using an Arduino that we had lying around.

 The HMI Actuator acts as a mechanical lens aperture control.
-As we started “hacking” the device we discovered a Maxon DC 12V 4090rpm Motor inside acting as an actuator and a classic potentiometer for the position feedback.
+As we started “hacking” the device, we discovered a Maxon DC 12V 4090rpm Motor inside working as an actuator and a classic potentiometer for the position feedback.
 It also had a Limit Switch to turn off the Motor if we wanted to change the aperture manually with a specific knob.
 The schematic is as follows:

 ![](/assets/images/2014-12-03-dmx-almada-5.jpg)